volta-cli/rfcs/text/0000-update-version-handling.md

 -   `node@10.5`
 -   `node@10.5.2`

-Valid <i>version specs</i> are any valid SemVer spec, as already implemented in Notion.
+Valid <i>version specs</i> are any valid SemVer spec, as already implemented in Volta.
 As a representative (not exhaustive) sample:

 -   `node@10.5.*`
 -   `node@^10.5`